macmann/Thu-Kha-EMR-Central/README.md

 - Every incoming request receives a new 128-bit nonce in [`src/index.ts`](src/index.ts).
 The value is stored on `res.locals.cspNonce` and injected into the `%CSP_NONCE%` placeholder inside the built Vite HTML so inline tags that remain can opt in via `nonce="%CSP_NONCE%"`.
 - Helmet enforces a request-scoped CSP that limits scripts and styles to `'self'` plus the generated nonce. `'unsafe-eval'` is appended only while developing to keep Vite HMR working; production responses omit it and block inline execution outright.
 Image and font sources are restricted to same-origin or data URIs, frames are disabled, and connections are limited to the app origin plus HTTPS/WebSocket endpoints.
 - The Express fallback now reads `dist_client/index.html`, replaces `%CSP_NONCE%` with the runtime nonce, and serves the rendered HTML while `express.static` continues handling asset URLs without auto-injecting the HTML shell.
-- The patient portal only registers its service worker in production.
-Development builds clear existing registrations to avoid stale offline caches, and `/api/public/sw/unregister-flag` cooperates with `npm run patient-portal:sw:reset` to queue a one-time unregister the next time the portal loads.
 - `/manifest.webmanifest` is returned with the `application/manifest+json` MIME type so Lighthouse's PWA checks continue to pass under the tightened CSP.